 Your time, talent and gifts are vital to the future of Heartland Film.
 As a nonprofit organization we exist by the generosity of people who, like us, believe in the transformative power of film.
 You can support Heartland Film by making a donation, becoming a member of Heartland Film, becoming a volunteer or becoming a sponsor.

 - What is the film selection process?

 From this pool of selections, 10-15 of each category’s highest-scoring films are sent on the Festival Award jury.
 Consisting of film professionals, academics and critics, this jury will select the five best films within each category.
-These five best films, or Festival Award Winners, are all in contention for the Grand Prize within their respective category.
+These five best films, or Finalists, are all in contention for the Grand Prize within their respective category.